-This option enables the user enable or disable recording of Alarm and Event information to Disk.
-Use the Up (↑) or DOWN (↓) Arrow Keys to highlight this menu choice and press ENTER.
+This option enables the user to enable or disable the recording of Alarm and Event information to Disk.
+Use the Up (\uparrow) or DOWN (\downarrow) Arrow Keys to highlight this menu choice and press ENTER.
 A window will pop up and show the current recording status "Alarm data =NO" if the unit will not record Alarm data, or "Alarm data =YES" if the unit is to record Alarm data.
 Enable Alarm Information to be recorded by pressing YES or prevent it from being recorded by pressing NO then press ENTER to activate and return to the Record Setup program Menu.
-No data will actually be stored until the Record mode is turned on in the RECord Menu.
+No data will actually be stored until the Record mode is turned on in the FUNCtion Menu.